symfony/symfony-docs/cookbook/configuration/configuration_organization.rst

 class extending it from :class:`Symfony\\Component\\DependencyInjection\\Loader\\FileLoader`.
 When the configuration values are dynamic, you can use the PHP configuration file to execute your own logic.
-In addition, you can define your own services to load configuration from databases and web services.
+In addition, you can define your own services to load configurations from databases or web services.

 Global Configuration Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Some system administrators may prefer to store sensitive parameters in files
 outside the project directory.
 Imagine that the database credentials for your
-website are stored in the ``/etc/sites/mysite.com/parameters.yml``.
-Loading this
+website are stored in the ``/etc/sites/mysite.com/parameters.yml`` file.
+Loading
-file is as simple as indicating the full file path when importing it from any
+this file is as simple as indicating the full file path when importing it from
-other configuration file:
+any other configuration file:

 .. configuration-block::